mecwes/xbeach-docs/docs/tutorials/cloudcomputing/index.rst

 Cloud computing with XBeach
 ===========================

-In this tutorial discusses the possibilities of `cloud computing` for XBeach (Roelvink et al., 2009) on two different cloud computing systems is presented.
+In this nice tutorial discusses the possibilities of `cloud computing` for XBeach (Roelvink et al., 2009) on two different cloud computing systems is presented.
 Cloud computing is a web service that provides resizable compute capacity in the cloud.
 A simple web service